Egypt–Israel relations: Regional realignment

+Egyptian revolution

 The Egyptian Revolution of 2011, part of the Arab Spring, led to fears in Israel about the future of the treaty.
 Israeli Prime Minister Benjamin Netanyahu stated initially that he expected any new Egyptian government to adhere to the peace treaty with Israel, as it had served both countries well.
 After the Egyptian Army took power on 11 February 2011, it announced that Egypt would continue to abide by all its international and regional treaties.
 Yet Israeli-Egyptian relations reached their lowest level since the 1979 Egypt–Israel peace treaty.
 The Israeli-Egyptian border became a region of conflict and instability following the rise of terrorist activity in the Sinai Peninsula and following hostility manifestation from masses of Egyptian protesters against Israel in the streets of Cairo.
 During the final years of the Mubarak administration, the leading Egyptian official conducting contacts with Israel had been the head of Egyptian intelligence Omar Suleiman.
 Suleiman was ousted from power at the same time as Mubarak, and Israel was said to have very few channels of communication open with Egypt during the events of 2011.

 Egypt undermined the Israeli blockade of the Gaza Strip by opening the Rafah border to persons in May 2011.
 The Muslim Brotherhood in the Egyptian parliament wished to open trade across the border with Gaza, a move said to be resisted by Egypt's Tantawi government.

 In the 2011 attack on the Israeli Embassy in Egypt, thousands of Egyptian demonstrators broke into the Israeli embassy in Cairo on Friday, September 9.
 The Egyptian police stationed at the site attempted to bar entry, firing tear gas into the crowd.
 After demonstrators entered the first section of the building, the Israeli ambassador and the staff of the embassy were evacuated by Egyptian commandos.
 After the attack, Israel flew out the Israeli ambassador and about 85 other diplomats and their family members.
 Following the attack, the Egyptian army declared a state of emergency in the country.
 Egyptian officials condemned the attack and said that the events were part of an external conspiracy to hurt the stability and foreign relations of Egypt.